 The seventh bus cycle latches the address and data of the sixth byte to be programmed.

 The eighth bus cycle latches the address and data of the seventh byte to be programmed.

-The eight bus cycle lateries the address and data of the seventh byte to be programmed.

 The ninth bus cycle latches the address and data of the eighth byte to be programmed and starts the program/erase controller.